glasnt/talks/2018_04_SyPy/slides.md

 We're going to be a noisy myna, and go bughunting.

-Now, you may not used to being a noisy myna.
-You might be used to being a rainbow lorikeet.

-But in both cases, you know how to find bugs.
-You've just using a different set of wings to get there.

 We're going to find outselves an existing project, in this case, a field of kale, and hunt about trying to find some delicious bugs.
 We may not find any, but we can poke around and see what we find.
 ---
 # Context <!-- .slide: class="center" -->